threadly/site/_posts/2020-04-30-zulip_chat.md

 title:  "Chat on Zulip"
 published: true
 permalink: zulipchat20200430.html
-summary: Today we are happy to announce another option for getting in touch with us.
-Join us by creating an account at <a href="https://threadly.zulipchat.com/">https://threadly.zulipchat.com/</a>.
+summary: Join the discussion by creating an account at <a href="https://threadly.zulipchat.com/">https://threadly.zulipchat.com/</a>.
 We continue to welcome github issues for questions, ideas, or other discussions.
 But for those who want a more real-time discussion we now have a chat solution setup at Zulip.
 tags: [news, getting_started, troubleshooting]
 ---